700 Mil Ile To Km

 The Conversion Factor: Miles to Kilometers

 The fundamental relationship between miles and kilometers is expressed through a conversion factor.
-One mile is approximately equal to 1.60934 kilometers.
-This means that to convert miles to kilometers, you simply multiply the number of miles by this factor.
+One mile is approximately equal to 1.Consider this: 60934 kilometers.
+What this tells us is to convert miles to kilometers, you simply multiply the number of miles by this factor.

 Calculating 700 Miles to Kilometers